elvout/pdfsplit/README.md

 - `infile`: the filename of the PDF file to split.
 - `pagefile`: a text file containing page ranges to extract.
-- `out_fmt`: a string containing a format recipe for the filenames of output PDF files.
+- `out_fmt`: a Python f-string containing a formatting recipe for the filenames of output PDF files.
+The f-string should use an integer `_i` representing the line number of each interval in `pagefile`.
+  - **This executes arbitrary Python code.** Use with caution.
 - `offset`: the number of leading pages in the `infile` PDF to skip.

 ### Pagefile Format